arximboldi/lager/doc/architecture.rst

 -------------

 Let's build a very basic example.
-For now, it is going to be an interactive application where you can use commands to manipulate the counter.
+For now, it is going to be an interactive application where you can use commands to manipulate a counter.

 We follow a `value-oriented design`_.  we will start by looking at the data we need, in the form of value types.
 Then we will look at the transformations required.

-.. _data-oriented design:
+.. _data-oriented-design:

 .. admonition:: Differences with Data-Oriented Design.

-   Over the last years, we have seen `Data-Oriented Design`_ as a new trend in the C++ programming community looking to expand its paradigms beyond object oriented programming.
-Like DOD, *value-oriented design* breaks encapsulation in order to separate data and transformations, such that they can be analized explicitly.
-Often, we end up reaching similar conclusions: we decouple entities from their representation, we treat :ref:`identity <identity>` explicitly, and prefer :ref:`normalized <normalization>` data.
+   Over the last years, we have seen `data-oriented design`_ as a new trend in the C++ programming community aiming to go beyond the object oriented programming paradigm.
+Like DOD, *value-oriented design* breaks encapsulation in order to separate data and transformations, such that they can be studied explicitly and independently.
+Often, we end up reaching similar conclusions: we decouple entities from their representation, we treat :ref:`identity <identity>` explicitly, and prefer :ref:`normalized
+   <normalization>` data.

    However DOD is very focused on game development.
-As such it focuses on performance above all, puting a special focus on cache locality and mutation.
-Maintanibility is not that important is games (at least outside of the engine code), since once a game is released, you start with a blank page on the next one.
+As such it focuses on performance above all, puting special focus on cache locality and mutation.
+Maintanibility is not that important is games (at least outside of the engine code) since once a game is released, the next one is started on a blank slate.
 In contrast, some of us in the VOD camp come from the development of professional desktop software.
-While performance is also important here, these are decades-old codebases, there are intricate document models that need persistance with backwards compatiblity and implement complicated workflows that need to reliably support undo and feel responsive.
-As such, we focus more on immutability, local reasoning, and concurrency.
+While performance is also important in this domain, these are decades-old codebases, where intricate document models need persistence with backwards compatiblity, and implement complicated workflows that need to reliably support undo and feel responsive.
+As such, we focus more on local reasoning, reuse, maintainability and concurrency.

 .. _data-oriented design: http://www.dataorienteddesign.com/dodbook/
 .. _value-oriented design: https://www.youtube.com/watch?v=_oBx_NbLghY